pulumi/docs/content/docs/get-started/aws/modify-program.md

 </html>
 ```

-Now that you have your new `index.html` with some content, let's modify your program to add the contents of your `index.html` file to your S3 bucket.
+Now that you have your new `index.html` with some content, modify your program to add the contents of your `index.html` file to your S3 bucket.
 To accomplish this, we will take advantage of your chosen programming language's native libraries to read the content of the file and assign it as an input to a new  `BucketObject`.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}